 - determine whether or not a specific event occurred (especially if we receive conflicting accounts of the event)

 - provide clinical advice about what treatment a person should be receiving.

-We can refer complaints that fall outside of our scope to other organisations such as the Aged Care Standards and Accreditation Agency Ltd, professional registration boards or other complaints bodies.
+We can refer complaints that fall outside of our scope to other organisations such as the Australian Aged Care Quality Agency, professional registration boards or other complaints bodies.
 If you lodge a complaint with us and we can’t help you, we will try to identify who may be able to help you.

 How do you contact the Scheme to raise a concern?

-There are a number of different ways you can contact the Scheme to raise a concern, visit the Raise a Concern tab to learn more.
+There are a number of different ways you can contact the Scheme to raise a concern, visit the Raise a Concern page to learn more.